pzembrod/cc64/Design.md

 Also I knew of no available assembler that I could have easily bundled with the compiler.
 Writing both myself on top of the compiler felt to be way too much for me.
 So I decided that the compiler would generate executable binary code directly from the parsed C source code.
-I figured that Turbo Pascal up to version 3 did something similar.
+I took inspiration for this approach from Turbo Pascal up to version 3 which seemed to do something similar.
+This way I only need a mini linker that joins the code of a runtime library with the generated binary code into a single executable file.

 Finally I decided to make the preprocessor very simple and only support `#define` statements for simple constants, and '#include`, nothing else.